Zur Hauptnavigation springen Zur Suche springen Zum Seiteninhalt springen Zum Footer springen

 Welthungerhilfe (WHH) is working to address this.
 In the Zamzam camp for displaced people, for example, we plan to deliver food to 107,000 people – around a fifth of the people seeking refuge there.
 These deliveries include food specifically made for children under the age of 5.

-"In Sudan, a total of over ten million people have been displaced by the war.
+"In Sudan, a total of over eleven million people have been displaced by the war.
 Around 8.5 million people are suffering from acute hunger."
 Mathias Mogge (pictured second from right), WHH Secretary General, was on the ground and described how urgent the situation was.

 Mathias Mogge, Generalsekretär der Welthungerhilfe, besucht ein Camp für Binnenflüchtlinge in Port Sudan, Sudan.